 Ensure Compliance With Fair Housing Laws

-Those are indeed some pretty harsh penalties for noncompliance or violations of Fair Housing laws in Los Angeles.
+Those are indeed some pretty harsh penalties for noncompliance or violations of Fair Housing laws in Riverside.
 So to avoid legal action, you absolutely must ensure compliance.
 The problem, though, is that its easy to make a misstep through simple ignorance or inadvertence.
 Your best bet, then, is to lean on your local agent’s knowledge and expertise.
 Find out how our agents can help you avoid non-compliance issues.